David Goodall (botanist)

 David William Goodall AM (4 April 1914 – 10 May 2018) was an English-born Australian botanist and ecologist.
 He was influential in the early development of statistical methods in plant communities.
 He worked as researcher and professor in England, Australia, Ghana and the United States.
 He was editor-in-chief of the 30-volume Ecosystems of the World series of books, and author of over 100 publications.
 He was known as Australia's oldest working scientist, still editing ecology papers at age 103.
-Long an advocate of voluntary euthanasia legalisation, he ended his own life in Switzerland via physician-assisted suicide at age 104.
+Long an advocate of voluntary euthanasia legalisation, he ended his own life in Switzerland via physician-assisted suicide aged 104.

 Early life and education

 Goodall was born in Edmonton, Middlesex (now London), England on 4 April 1914 to parents Isabel Blanche (née Harlow) and Henry William Goodall.
 He was educated at Stationers' Company's School and St Paul's School, London, where an interest in chemistry later turned to biology.
 Goodall completed his Bachelor of Science degree in 1935 followed by a Doctor of Philosophy degree in 1941, both at the Imperial College of Science and Technology, where he was mentored by F. G. Gregory.
 His PhD research was conducted at East Malling Research Station in Kent on assimilation in the tomato plant.
 Goodall stated that he was not allowed to join the armed forces during World War II while undertaking his doctorate.
 He underwent a medical examination for the Royal Navy, but as soon his boss heard of this he refused to release any of his researchers, claiming they were "much more important to the world of agriculture than the war effort".